 Pinot Noir and Pinot Gris grapes reign supreme at King Estate, Oregon’s largest winery.

 2. Fresh Ingredients

 Time your visit with Eugene’s annual Oregon Truffle Festival in January to join a truffle hunt and sample multi-course wine dinners created by regional chefs.
-The festival’s stars are native white and native black truffles, nurtured by Eugene’s unique ecology.
+The festival’s stars are native Oregon white and Oregon black truffles, nurtured by Eugene’s unique environment.
 Year round, shop local farmers markets, where it’s common to see Eugene chefs selecting seasonal fruits and vegetables for their changing menus.

 Prized truffles are native to Eugene, where they’re celebrated at the annual Oregon Truffle Festival each January.

 Indulge in handmade pasta – maybe ravioli with Oregon Dungeness crab, fennel and citrus – at the Excelsior Inn Ristorante Italiano.
 Head chef Maurizio Paparo and pastry chef Shane Tracy craft the pasta, and bread, in their on-site bakery, selecting ingredients from the restaurant’s farm.
 At Marché, Stephanie Pearl Kimmel, a James Beard Foundation award nominee, creates a farm-to-table sensation.
 Sample duck confit with sautéed chard and mustard-thyme sauce for an appreciation.